leonardoLavagna/ml-iris-prediction-app/README.md

 A web application deployed on https://www.heroku.com/home based on the famous iris dataset (e.g. see https://www.kaggle.com/code/jchen2186/machine-learning-with-iris-dataset/data).

+## Use the App
+To use the app follow this link:

 ## What's in here
 Here you can find:
 - *libraries.R* an R file needed to install the required libraries